top of page

 Buy Now

-• spicy, but usually rounded rather than sharp
+• spicy, but usually rounded instead of sharp

-• stronger once it gets mixed with oil, soy sauce, broth, mayo, or sugar
+• more balanced after it is mixed with soy sauce, sesame oil, garlic, vinegar, broth, sugar, mayo, or water

 • thicker and denser

-That is why ssamjang often wins the first bite test, while gochujang wins the long-term fridge test.
+That is why ssamjang often wins the first-taste test, while gochujang usually wins the long-term pantry test.
+Ssamjang is easier right away.
+Gochujang is more flexible once you start cooking with it.

-Gochujang usually gets used up by people who make:
+Gochujang usually gets used up faster if you make:

-• rice bowls with eggs, tofu, chicken, or leftover salmon
+• rice bowls with eggs, tofu, chicken, tuna, vegetables, or leftover meat

 • spicy noodles